+400 4 Improvement of fish stocks within the water environment.
+Maintain or enhance fish stocks.
+No local data available.
+Landscape quality.
+Maintain or improve the Landscape quality of the Vale of Glamorgan.
+During the AMR monitoring period of 1 st April 2019 to 31 st March 2020, records show the following: Special Landscape Areas - 102 planning applications were approved for development within a designated Special Landscape Area.
+None of the 102 applications approved were considered to be contrary to the requirements of Policy MG17 i.e. they were not considered to be detrimental to the primary characteristics for which the SLAs in which they were proposed were designated.
+Green Wedges - 15 planning applications were approved for development within a designated Green Wedge.
+None of the applications approved were considered to be contrary to Policy MG18, with all of the applications being minor applications to existing properties or structures already located within the green wedge designation.

-Glamorgan Heritage Coast - 28 planning applications for development within the Glamorgan Heritage Coast.
-None of the applications approved were considered to unacceptably affect the special environmental qualities of the Glamorgan Heritage Coast and be contrary to Policy MG27 as they all related to small scale developments associated with existing properties or structures.
+of G as In ac S in cc fo G Glamorgan Heritage Coast - 28 planning applications for development within the Glamorgan Heritage Coast.
+No of the applications approved were considered to unacceptably affect the special environmental qualities of the Glamorgan Heritage Coast and be contrary to Policy MG27 as they all related to small scale developments associated with existing properties or structures.
 In addition to the above, the Council has revised its SPG on Design in the Landscape which it is hoped will be adopted in early 2021.
-The SPG seeks to ensure that new developments within sensitive landscape settings such as Special Landscape Areas and the Glamorgan Heritage Coast respond favourably to their location through the innovative use of design, colour, and landscaping.
-While no specific data/figures are monitored, the Council is confident that the role of the Council's landscape architect in working with developers to influence design proposals for sensitive developments allied to the adoption of the SPG will ensure that the landscape quality of the Vale of Glamorgan is maintained and enhanced.
+The SPG seeks to ensure that new developments within sensitive landscape settings such Special Landscape Areas and the Glamorgan Heritage Coast respond favourably to their location through the innovative use of design, colour, and landscaping.
+While no specific data/figures are monitored, the Council is confident that the role of the Council's landscape architect in working with developers to influence design propos for sensitive developments allied to the adoption of the SPG will ensure that the landscape quality of the Vale of Glamorgan is maintained and enhanced.

-% of total length of footpaths and other rights of way which are easy to use by members of the public.
-Increase in the % of footpaths and other public rights of way which are easy to use by members of the public.
+% of total length of Increase in the % of footpaths and Paths that are sig Inposted fr om the De othe that ar o oasv to i 160

-Paths that are signposted from the road Paths that are easy to use
+footpaths and other public rights ad Paths that are easy to use

+other rights of of way which are Spring Autumn Vale PI Welsh Spring Autumn Vale PI Welsh

-Spring Survey (%) Autumn Survey (%) Vale PI Returns (%) Welsh Average (%) Spring Survey (%) Autumn Survey (%) Vale PI Returns (%) Welsh Average (%)
+way which are easy to use by easy to use by members of the Survey (%) Survey (%) Returns (%) Average (%) Survey (%) Survey (%) Returns (%) Average (%)

-Year
+members of public.
+Year (70) (70) (70) (70) (70) (70) (70) (70)

+the public.
 2011/12 47 71 45 39 53 45 52

-2012/13 71 73 62 67 58 62 54
+• 2012/13 71 73 62 67 58 62 54

 2013/14 77 83 69 65 73 69

 2014/15 79 80 63 66 59 63

 2015/16 74 78 71 73 68 71

 2016/17 70 77 59 56 62 59

 2017/18 70 - 67 67 - 67

 2018/19 65 72 68 66 71 68

 2019/20 76 58 70 72 69 71

-Now diag اممينميا 1 1 1 1

-^{}Now discontinued.

-Paths signposted from the road - Welsh average discontinued in 2001/2002

-Paths that are easy to use - Welsh average discontinued in 2013/2014
+posted fror erage discon discontinue